-This Brief is part of the Solutions for Youth Employment (S4YE) Digital Jobs Knowledge Brief series, which highlights new and emerging strategies for practitioners designing digital jobs interventions for youth.
+This Brief is part of the Solutions for Youth Employment (S4YE) Knowledge Brief series focusing on the design and implementation of youth employment programs.
+This Brief builds on S4YE's 2018 annual report, Digital Jobs for Youth: Young Women in the Digital Economy, which highlighted new and emerging strategies for practitioners designing digital jobs interventions for youth.

-This series builds on S4YE's 2018 annual report, "Digital Jobs for Youth: Young Women in the Digital Economy."